Efficient Estimation of Average Treatment Effect on the Treated under Endogenous Treatment Assignment: Application to NCDB

 The results of $\wh\bt\eff$ for estimating $\bt$ in model (\ref{eq:assinapp}) are contained in Table~\ref{tab:propensity_comparison_cdcc}.
 Similar to our simulation studies, different machine learning methods all reach the same conclusion.
-It is clear that, the effect of $Y_0$ is statistically significant, no matter which model is used for estimating $\E_0(Y_0\mid \x,0)$, and regardless of CDCI=0 or CDCI$>$0.
-This indicates, in this application, the assumption (\ref{eq:assinapp}) that the treatment assignment mechanism does depend on untreated potential outcome $Y_0$ is sensible.
-This analytical result also echoes our similar arguments above that are solely based on clinical experience.
+It is clear that the effect of $Y_0$ is statistically significant, no matter which model is used for estimating $\E_0(Y_0\mid \x,0)$, and regardless of CDCI=0 or CDCI$>$0.
+This indicates, in this application, the assumption (\ref{eq:assinapp}) that the treatment assignment mechanism does depend on the untreated potential outcome $Y_0$ is sensible.
+This analytical result also echoes our earlier arguments that are solely based on clinical experience.

 Different ATT estimation results using naive methods and proposed methods are summarized in Table~\ref{tab:comparison_ATT_cdcc}.
-From this table, for the subgroup of patients assigned to $T=1$ and having CDCI=0, the naive methods show a significant 5-20\% 3-year survival rate amplification, if were assigned to $T=0$; however, all proposed methods show that there is almost no any difference of 3-year survival rate no matter they were assigned to radiation treatment or lobectomy surgery.
-For the subgroup of patients assigned to $T=1$ and having CDCI$>0$, the naive methods show an even greater 3-year survival rate increase 15-31\%, if were assigned to $T=0$, while the proposed methods show that this 3-year survival rate increase is still significant but only has about 7-11\%.
+From Table~\ref{tab:comparison_ATT_cdcc}, among treated patients with CDCI=0, the naive methods suggest that the 3-year survival rate would have been 5\%--20\% higher had these patients received $T=0$ instead.
+In contrast, the proposed methods suggest little to no difference in 3-year survival between the two treatments for this subgroup.
+Among treated patients with CDCI>0, the naive methods suggest a larger increase of 15\%--31\% in 3-year survival under $T=0$, whereas the proposed methods indicate a more modest but still statistically significant increase of about 7\%--11\%.

 To put it in a nutshell, if the patients in $T=1$ group were assigned to $T=0$, naive methods that assume strong ignorability show that the average 3-year survival rate could increase 20-30\%.
 This seems unrealistic.
 On the contrary, the proposed methods indicate that the conclusion varies according to the level of CDCI: the 3-year survival rate does increase for CDCI$>$0 patients but only about 7-11\%, whereas it almost stays the same for CDCI=0 patients.